JetBrains/teamcity-documentation/topics/clean-up.md

 By default, everything is kept forever.
 When you select custom settings, for each of the levels above you can specify:
 * _Number of days_:
   Builds older than the number of days specified will be cleaned with the specified level.
-The starting point is the date of the last build, not the current date.
+The starting point is the date of the last successful build build, not the current date.
 A day is equivalent to a 24-hour period, not a calendar day.
 * _Number of successful builds_:
   Only builds older than the last matching successful build will be cleaned with the level specified (all the failed builds between the preserved successful ones are kept).